jrahmatzadeh/just-perfection/README.md

 - Hot Corner
 - App Gesture (Only GNOME Shell 3.36 and 3.38)
 - Window Demands Attention Focus
-- Always Show Workspace Switcher on Dynamic Workspaces (Only GNOME Shell 40)
+- Always Show Workspace Switcher on Dynamic Workspaces (Only GNOME Shell 40 and 41)
-- Startup status (Only GNOME Shell 40)
+- Startup status (Only GNOME Shell 40 and 41)
 - Workspace Wraparound

 ### Customize